tnkfactory/ios-sdk-rwd2/iOS_Guide_en.md

 - func **queryPublishState(target:NSObject, action:Selector)**
     - Parameters
        - target: call action method of this object when query is finished.
-       - action: when query is finished, this method is called. this method should have 1 parameter of NSNumber type. publish state value is passed to this parameter.
+       - action: When query is finished, this method is called.
+This method should have 1 parameter of NSNumber type.
+Publish state value is passed to this parameter.

 ```swift
 // Swift